EffortGames/GodotUnexport/README.md

 ## Update History

+### 1.0.4

+- Fixed settings not appearing if Advanced mode was off in Project Settings.

 ### 1.0.3

 - Fixed a bug where unexports in inherited scripts wouldn't be read if the descendant had no unexport lines.